grafana/k6-docs/README.md

 Don't feel shy about contributing!
 All input is welcome.
 No fix is too trivial.

-If something confuses you or feels lacking about the docs, please feel free to make an issue.
+If something confuses you or feels lacking about the docs, make an issue.
 If you find something that you think you can fix, please go ahead.
 You don't need to ask permission.

 Markdown files for the documentation are located in [`src/data/markdown/docs`](src/data/markdown/docs) folder.
 The URL structure is generated based on the folder structure and file names.